tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 * By default, running `geth` will create a standard Ethereum node that will sync to the main network.

-* However, since `geth` comes with a handy tool called `puppeth`, we will create our networks!
+* However, since `geth` comes with a handy tool called `puppeth`, we will create our own networks!

 Open a terminal window (GitBash in Windows) navigate to your `Blockchain-Tools` folder and type the following command: